-During inference, the sparse steering vector is applied to guide the model's output by optimizing the latent representation of the input prompt.
-Given a prompt $p$, we first extract the residual hidden state $h$ from the $l_{th}$ layer at the last token position and then encode it into sparse representation $z$ with SAE.
-To steer the representation, we enhance the features associated with the desired attribute~(i.e., features in $I_+$) and suppress the features associated with the opposite direction~(i.e., features in $I_-$).
-This adjustment is defined mathematically as:
+At inference time, we apply the disentangled steering vector $v$ to adjust model's internal representation, thereby guiding the output toward the desired behavioral attribute.
+Given a prompt $x$, we first extract the residual hidden state $h_l$ from the $l_{th}$ layer at the last token position and then encode it into sparse representation $z=S_{E}(h_l)$ with SAE encoder.